Why Do Cats Wag Their Tails While Lying Down? 5 Reasons Explained

 For some people, cats can be difficult to understand.
 Cats aren’t always as obvious about their moods and feelings as dogs, but they have many ways of communicating with their behavior.
 One such way is by tail movement.

 Why do cats wag their tails while lying down?
 Unlike dogs, cats wagging their tail can mean a lot of different things, both positive and negative.
-Cats also communicate different emotions depending on which part of their tail is moving, and how it’s moving.
-So, there’s no simple explanation for why a cat may wag its tail while lying down, but there are some possibilities.
+Cats also communicate different emotions depending on which part of their tail is moving and how it’s moving.
+So, there’s no simple explanation for why a cat may wag their tail while lying down, but there are some possibilities.
 Read on while we break things down to help you understand your feline better.

 The 5 Possible Reasons Cats Wag Their Tails While Lying Down